About the project

 640,000 acres of Oregon Department of Forestry (ODF)-managed lands west of the Cascades.
 The mission of the Western Oregon State Forest Management Plan (FMP) and Implementation Plans (IP) project is to implement the social, economic and environmental values required of state forests.
 If approved, the Western Oregon State Forests FMP would replace the current Northwest Oregon and Southwest Oregon State Forests FMPs.

 ODF anticipates completing the Forest Management Plan process, including rulemaking, in 2024.

 ODF is engaging the public, stakeholders, department staff and consultants to create a plan that provides social, economic, and environmental benefits to Oregonians.
 ODF is conducting the following engagement activities:

 - Meetings open to the public – These meetings are recorded and linked below.

 Sign up to receive project updates regarding the FMP process and upcoming meetings.

-The Forest Management Planning rule identifies required elements for Forest Management Plans.
-The FMP contains various components, as required by the Forest Management Planning rule.
-ODF is currently working on the Draft FMP.
-Several pieces of the plan, and how they inform one another, are outlined below.
+The forest management planning rule identifies required elements for Forest Management Plans.
+Several pieces of the plan and how they inform one another are outlined below.

 Goals are what the State Forester intends to achieve for forest resources.
 They will be used to ensure ODF provides the economic, environmental, and social values required by Oregon Administrative Rule.
 The goals align with the guiding principles and the vision.